This flavorful main-dish salad, ready in just 30 minutes, makes a great alternative to traditional tacos.

-When you crave tacos and don't feel like making cheddar taco shells, this tasty salad is a great option.
-You get all the wonderful flavors, sans the shells.
-I truly don't think you're going to miss them at all - this salad is so rich and satisfying.
+When you crave tacos and don't feel like making cheddar taco shells as I do in these keto tacos, this keto taco salad is a great option.
+You get all the wonderful flavors minus the shells.
+You won't miss them - this salad is incredibly rich and satisfying.

 Ingredients

-Lean ground beef: I like to use an 85/15 mixture.
+- Lean ground beef: 85/15.
 I have experimented with lower-fat meat (90/10) and have determined that it's too dry and not as flavorful.

-Taco seasoning: You can make your own or use store-bought seasoning - just make sure it doesn't contain sugar.
+- Taco seasoning: You can make your own or use store-bought seasoning (but those often contain sugar).

-Condiments: Salsa, guacamole, and sour cream.
-They are so rich and flavorful when mixed into the salad that there's truly no need for a separate salad dressing.
+- Condiments: Salsa, guacamole, and sour cream.
+They are so rich and flavorful when mixed into the salad that there's no need for a separate salad dressing.

 Variations

-- Vary the cheese you use - two good options are crumbled queso fresco and manchego.
+- Vary the cheese you use - crumbled queso fresco and manchego are two good options.

-- Use baby spinach leaves instead of lettuce.
+- Sometimes, I substitute baby spinach leaves for lettuce.

 - Replace the guacamole with sliced avocado.